-There has been legislative discussion in Pennsylvania regarding a primary seatbelt law, allowing the use of radar by local police departments, and automated enforcement.
-Legislation currently resides with the Senate Transportation Committee prohibiting wireless communication device use by junior drivers, as well as a primary statute for the booster seat law.
-Legislation for interlock for first time offenders
+There has been legislative discussion in Pennsylvania regarding a primary seatbelt law, ignition interlock for first-time DUI offenders, allowing the use of radar by local police departments and automated enforcement.
+Legislation currently resides with the Senate prohibiting wireless communication device use by junior drivers, as well as a primary statute for the booster seat law and restraint usage for junior drivers up to and including the age of 18.

-Due to a stretched state budget, Commonwealth employees are restricted from out of state travel unless deemed absolutely necessary for job related duties.
+Due to a stretched state budget, Commonwealth employees are restricted from out of state travel unless deemed absolutely necessary for job-related duties.

 BHSTE has contact with the Legislature as needed.
 This is accomplished through a PennDOT Legislative Liaison.
-Also, BHSTE participates in legislative hearings when invited to review and analyze highway safety related Bills.
+Also, BHSTE participates in legislative hearings when invited to review and analyze highway safety related bills.
 BHSTE is assigned various legislative mandates that are related to highway safety.